anartovich/streams-open-docs/content/en/docs/streams/management-api.md

 ---
-title: Management API
+title: Topics API
-linkTitle: Management API
+linkTitle: Topics API
 weight: 150
 date: 2019-04-02
-description: The Streams Management API provides programmatic access to efficiently manage pub/sub topics.
+description: The Streams Topics API provides programmatic access to efficiently manage pub/sub topics.
 ---

 ## DevOps integration

-AMPLIFY Streams supports your DevOps processes by providing an API for you to automate your configuration and deployments.
+Streams supports your DevOps processes by providing an API for you to automate your configuration and deployments.
-AMPLIFY Streams Management API enables you to fully manage every aspects of Streams topics.
+Streams Topics API enables you to fully manage every aspects of Streams topics.

 ### What is DevOps?